xapax/security/privilege_escalation_-_linux.md

 # Privilege Escalation

 So you have a limited shell on the machine.
-But it is limited.
-For example:

 You can't hide very effectively.
 You can't bind ports below 1024.